George Lodewijk Schorer: Schorer Commission

 The 1934 KLM Douglas DC-2 crash of the Uiver aircraft on 20 December 1934, was initially investigated by Dr. Hendricus van der Maas, head of the Aircraft department of the RSL (Rijks Studiedienst voor de Luchtvaart, 1919-1937).
 On 8 January 1935 he made his first report to the Luchtvaartdienst (LVD); written reports were not published.
 The “Permanente Ongevallen Commissie” (POC) of the RSL was adjusted on 7 February 1935 and came under the leadership of Schorer.

-The technical of the Schorer committee confirmed the findings of Van der Maas.
-However next to the technical report, The Schorer committee also produced a report about the responsibility for the accident, but this report was not made public.
-Almost fifty years after the crash, in January 1984, Dutch newspaper Het Vrije Volk obtained a copy of the report and published it.
+The technical report of the Schorer committee confirmed the findings of Van der Maas.
+In addition to this technical analysis, the committee also prepared a separate report addressing responsibility for the accident; however, this document was not made public at the time.

+Nearly fifty years after the crash, in January 1984, the Dutch newspaper Het Vrije Volk obtained a copy of the report and published it.
 The report stated that KLM under Albert Plesman and minister Jacob Kalff were to be blamed and responsible for the accident.
 Given the unmade adjustements and the known dangers, KLM took too many risks in undertaking this flight and it was irresponsible to allow passengers on it.